Osyalaezi/github.io-osyalaezi/README.md

 Additionally, the dashboard includes interactive slicers and timelines for:

-Month: Filter the data to view performance for a specific Body style,transimission type,colour,region and company.
+Model: Filter the data to view performance for a specific Body style,transimission type,colour,region and company.

 Country: Focus on specific countries to analyze regional performance.